 – No image stabilization

 Build and handling: The Tokina lens features robust plastic housing and an ergonomic rubberized ring to provide optimal grip.
 It contains nine shutter blades in the aperture for exquisite, velvety bokeh-style backgrounds.
-Moreover, it is equipped with two Super Low Dispersion glass elements and two aspheric elements that improve contrast, and clarity and reduce chromatic aberration.
+Moreover, it has two Super Low Dispersion glass elements and two aspheric elements that improve contrast and clarity and reduce chromatic aberration.
 Additionally, advanced multi-layer coatings minimize reflection off surfaces for maximum optical performance.

-Performance: The autofocus system offers refined and silent operation with its internal motor that enables you to shoot crisp images with minimal deterioration around the edges.
-When shooting in strong natural light, there is likely to be some faint chromatic aberration or fringing near the corners of your pictures.
+Performance: The autofocus system offers refined and silent operation with its internal motor that lets you shoot crisp images with minimal deterioration around the edges.
+When shooting in intense natural light, there will likely be some faint chromatic aberration or fringing near the corners of your pictures.
 However, this can quickly be corrected during post-processing!

-Best for: With its wide-angle view, this Nikon D5000 lens is perfect for those areas with limited space such as real estate and indoor events.
-The possibilities are endless – you can use it to capture stunning landscapes or group photos so that nobody gets left out of the frame!
-Also, because of its large aperture and wide-angle capabilities, you can even take beautiful night sky shots too!
+Best for: With its wide-angle view, this lens is perfect for those areas with limited space, such as real estate and indoor events.
+The possibilities are endless – you can use it to capture stunning landscapes or group photos so that nobody gets left out of the frame.
+Also, because of its large aperture and wide-angle capabilities, you can take beautiful night sky shots too.

-For Nikon D5000 owners, the Tokina 11-16mm F/2.8 lens is a superior choice in terms of value and quality!
-Featuring an impressively fast aperture that remains constant throughout its focal length range as well as excellent optical performance, this lens will not disappoint.
+Featuring an impressively fast aperture that remains constant throughout its focal length range, as well as excellent optical performance, this lens will not disappoint.

 7. Nikon AF-S VR Micro-NIKKOR 105mm f/2.8G IF-ED Lens